daniel-freiermuth/signalk-pose-provider/README.md

-**Location Permissions**: The app requires precise location access **Network Access**: Ensure your device can reach the SignalK server **UDP Port**: Default is 55555, ensure SignalK server is listening on this port
+**Location Permissions**: The app requires precise location access **Network Access**: Ensure your device can reach the SignalK server **UDP Port**: Default is 55555, ensure SignalK server is listening on this port **Hostname Resolution**: If using hostnames like `signalk.local`, ensure mDNS is working on your network

+### Marina Networks & DNS

+The app is designed for maritime environments where network configurations change frequently:

+- **mDNS Hostnames**: Use `signalk.local` instead of fixed IP addresses when possible
+- **Dynamic IP Handling**: The app automatically refreshes DNS resolution every 5 minutes
+- **Network Changes**: When moving between marina slips, the app will adapt to new IP addresses
+- **Connection Recovery**: Failed connections are automatically retried with updated DNS resolution

+For optimal performance in marinas:
+1. Use hostname-based configuration (`signalk.local:3000`)
+2. Ensure your SignalK server broadcasts mDNS
+3. Monitor the app's connection status for network changes

 ## Contributing